nuejs/nue/packages/www/docs/migration.md

 ```

 ### Nue migration
-Nue gives you the same functionality with this stucture:
+Nue gives you the same functionality with this structure:

 ```
 .